 Category KPIs Method of assessment Weighting Level of achievement Group performance NPAT Based upon NPAT as per the Group's audited financial statements for the 2019 financial year versus target.
 30% Achieved: NPAT of \$70.3 million was a 9 per cent increase on the 2018 NPAT.
 Growth PDL acquisition targets Purchasing volumes for the 2019 financial year and committed purchases for the 2020 financial year, in accordance with Board-approved return criteria.
-10% Achieved: investment in PDLs of \$228 million was an increase of 17 per cent on the 2018 investment.
-Australian business and operational performance onal achievement of budgeted operational Achieved: PDL collections (including the US) of \$403.8 million represented a 6 per cent increase on 2018, while collection efficiency improved by 11 per cent on 2018 Consumer lending: business size and profitability metrics Achievement of consumer loan book targets in the 2019 budget, maintenance of loan book loss rate and milestones in the rollout of pilot lending products.
-20% Achieved: consumer loan book of \$212 million was 16 per cent higher than the 2018 closing loan book, gross of provisions, including a near doubling of auto loan volumes.
+10% Achieved: Investment in PDLs of \$228 million was an increase of 17 per cent on the 2018 investment.
+Australian business and operational performance Australian business performance and achievement of budgeted operational metrics, including forecast collections and efficiency.
+10% Achieved: PDL collections (including the US) of \$403.8 million represented a 6 per cent increase on 2018, while collection efficiency improved by 11 per cent on 2018.
+Consumer lending: business size and profitability metrics Achievement of consumer loan book targets in the 2019 budget, maintenance of loan book loss rate and milestones in the rollout of pilot lending products.
+20% Achieved: Consumer loan book of \$212 million was 16 per cent higher than the 2018 closing loan book, gross of provisions, including a near doubling of auto loan volumes.
 US business and operational performance US business performance and achievement of budgeted operational metrics, including cost to collect, resource build-out and collection efficiency.
 20% Achieved: US collections increased by 69 per cent on 2018 whilst closing headcount also increased 69 per cent.
-Financing / strategy Progress of other strategic expansio initiatives Review of adjacent market opportunities within lending and the core debt purchase business and provision of sufficient funding facilities in capital.
-10% Achieved: loan facilities increased and extended to limits of \$350 million and Strategic Plan refreshed.
+Financing / strategy Progress of other strategic expansion initiatives Review of adjacent market opportunities within lending and the core debt purchase business and provision of sufficient funding facilities in capital.
+10% Achieved: Loan facilities increased and extended to limits of \$350 million and Strategic Plan refreshed.

-2019 STI outcomes
+STI outcomes

 The 2018 STI was paid during the 2019 financial year.
-A proportion of 2018 STIs were forfeited.
-The following table outlines the STI awarded to each executive KMP during the 2019 financial year in respect of 2018 financial year:
+A proportion of 2018 STIs was forfeited.
+The following table outlines the STI awarded to each executive KMP during the 2019 financial year in respect of the 2018 financial year: